expliot-framework/expliot/README.md

 6. One-stop-shop for IoT and IoT infrastructure security testing.

 ### Install ###
+* Make sure you have python3 installed
 * Download the repo
+* $ sudo apt-get install libglib2.0-dev # (This is bluepy dependency)
 * $ cd expliot
 * $ python setup.py install